Teachings of the Eagle Feather, Part 15

 Today's blog story features not only two silver eagle feather ring sets of my own making but also a powerful canvas of the late Odaawaa-Ojibwe artist Randy Trudeau from Manitoulin Island, Ontario.
 The painting, which he created in 1990, is titled "The Young Warrior and His Vision."

 Randy Trudeau (Randolph Clement Trudeau - April 30, 1954 – November 2, 2013) was a second generation Woodland/Anishinaabe artist of Odaawaag-Ojibweg background, born on Manitoulin Island in Ontario.
-His traditional name was Shkaabewis, which means Ceremonial Helper, or Messenger/Pipe Bearer.
 His lyrical artistic style was unexampled and he had his own unique method of depicting spirit beings.
-Randy Trudeau was a storyteller very strong in his history and in Anishnaabemowin (the language).
-Randy was a lifelong teacher and will be forever remembered through his art and trough his students.²
+Mr. Trudeau was a storyteller very strong in his history and in Anishnaabemowin (the language).
+He was a lifelong teacher and will be forever remembered through his art and trough his students.²

 > Click here to view details of the above ring set